theobytes/smartblog/content/blog/django-vs-laravel-a-programmers-guide.md

 6. [Open Stack](https://www.openstack.org/)
 7. [Open Knowledge Foundation](https://okfn.org/)

 ### Laravel Web Framework

 Laravel is a web framework written in PHP.
 It follows the MVC (Model View Controller) framework.
 Its main goal is to enable and promote expressive, elegant syntax in web development.
+Laravel is so powerful and popular, partly because PHP is a beloved programming language and many people use it.
+Over 85% of internet web pages use PHP and thus it has extensive documentation and this makes it easy for a new comer to adapt fast.

+#### Examples of sites using Laravel

+1. 9Gang
+2. UNION
+3. Toyota Hall of fame